sumit1202/e_store_flutter_pk/README.md

 # flutter_pk

-Learning and revising the basics of Flutter and Dart in this 'E-Store' project.
+A Flutter project on developing a basic 'E-Store' application.

 # Few screenshots below(on iOS):